apollographql/apollo-kotlin/ROADMAP.md

 ### Release 4.0

-The next major release of Apollo Kotlin 4.0 which will include breaking changes in a state of pre planning.
+The next major release of Apollo Kotlin 4.0 which will include breaking changes is currently in a state of pre planning.

 ### `release-2.x` branch